EDUCATION

 ARTIST COLLECTIVES

-CREATEWELL COLLECTIVE LEADERSHIP ALUMNI BOARD, Boston, MA.
-2019 – now
+CREATEWELL COLLECTIVE LEADERSHIP ALUMNI BOARD, Boston, MA, 2019 – now

-BOSTON LGBTQIA ARTIST ALLIANCE (BLAA), Boston, MA.
-2013 – now
+BOSTON LGBTQIA+ ARTIST ALLIANCE (BLAA), Boston, MA, active from 2013 – 2018

 AXIOM GALLERY FOR NEW AND EXPERIMENTAL MEDIA, Jamaica Plain, MA.
 2010 – 2012